What the GOP memo says (and doesn't say)

 According to the memo, information about former Trump campaign foreign policy adviser George Papadopoulos "triggered the opening of an FBI counterintelligence investigation in late July 2016."

-But the memo confirms reporting by The New York Times late last year that FBI concerns about Papadopoulos started the investigation.
+The memo doesn't provide further details about the information the FBI received about Papadopoulos.
+But it appears to confirm in part reporting by The New York Times late last year that FBI concerns about Papadopoulos started the investigation.

 Papadopoulos pleaded guilty to lying to the FBI last year.
 Court papers show he had several contacts with people representing themselves as being tied to the Russian government starting in the spring of 2016.